Is it Time to Leave Babylon? What would Daniel do?

 "Lord, you are a God of justice, but there is no justice in the land.
 The rich are rarely held accountable, and the poor are thrown in jail for misdemeanors.
 The rich have corrupted the laws to avoid paying their share of taxes.
-They have paid off our corrupt politicians so their businesses can continue destroying your beautiful earth with impunity.
+They have paid off our corrupt politicians so their businesses can continue destroying your beautiful earth for profit with impunity.
 Those of us in wealthy countries have taken or stolen much of the planet's wealth, resulting in billions of poor and malnourished people, especially children.
 We in wealthy countries have done the most damage to the environment but the poor in the South are suffering the most.
 And when they come to us for relief, we put up walls and barriers to keep them out and put their children in cages while deporting their parents.
 Lord we repent of this evil, grievous sin and ask you to forgive.
 Teach us your justice, Lord.
 Make within us a new heart."

 "Father Yahweh, Lord of the universe, we come to you in deep repentance and shame, our heads bowed, and ask for healing.
 Many of our churches and church leaders are corrupt.
 They have partnered with sinful politicians and greedy business leaders to subjugate your people.
 They "tickle our ears" with shallow sermons, often promising worldly blessings (2 Tim 4:3).
 They write books and go on television to advance their careers, and mingle with the powerful, but they do little to help your sheep know you and grow in your Word and in the faith of Christ.
 They wink at immorality and say little or nothing about your ruined planet or the gross injustice and corruption of the ruling elite.
 When those rulers want a war, these corrupt pastors support them in disobedience to Jesus' commands.
 Lord, please discipline us.
 Please forgive us.
 Please heal us and make us whole.
 Show us how to worship you in purity and truth."